openscope/openscope/documentation/airport-guides/kaus.md

 ### Instrument Procedures

+#### Operation

+##### Preferential RWY

+- LDG 0600-1200: RWY35L and 35R
+- T/O 0600-1200: RWY17L and 17R
+- Cargo ACFT use 17R/35L for T/O and LDG

+##### Traffic note

-Traffic to/from the West is usually assigned to RWY17R/35L Traffic to/from the East is usually assigned to RWY17L/35R.
-During the hours of 0600 and 1200, landing on the 35's, and takeoffs on the 17's are preferred.
-For cargo aircraft, 17R/35L is preferred for both takeoffs and landings.
+Traffic to/from the West is usually assigned to RWY17R/35L Traffic to/from the East is usually assigned to RWY17L/35R

 ### Sectors Available in OpenScope